AlinaGoaga/CV/README.md

 Junior full-stack developer with twelve years experience in online research, embarking on a new adventure into the tech wold.
 I combine a strong background in communication and project management, with technical skills and a passion for technology to create code that is clean, efficient and easily maintainable.

-In the previous positions I held, I have succesfully managed teams and looked after some of the company's biggest accounts, from market research agencies to consultancies and corporate clients.
+In my previous role, I have successfully managed teams and looked after some of the company's biggest accounts, from market research agencies to consultancies and corporate clients.
 This has given me exposure to the wider business context which I am combining with the solid development fundamentals gained at Makers to become a better developer.

 <a name="skills"></a>
 ## Skills

 #### Fast, independent learner

-I am a quick, logical and systematic learner, and my technical skillset has been growing exponentially since joining Makers.
+I am a quick, logical and systematic learner, and my technical skill set has been growing exponentially since joining Makers.
 During the first 8 weeks at Makers Academy, I was able to strengthen my Ruby and JavaScript programming abilities to the point where in week 9 I felt comfortable creating a Facebook clone with React as frontend using a Rails API for the backend.
 I've been exposed to multiple tools from testing frameworks like Rspec and Jasmine to continuous integration with Travis CI and deployment to production on Heroku.
 Every week we've been exposed to new challenges whether it was building my own testing framework or trying to create a single page app whilst having no prior knowledge of JavaScript.
-Throughout these I have continued to be resourceful and deliver on the recruirements whilst strying to follow SOLID principles.
+Throughout these I have continued to be resourceful and deliver on the requirements whilst striving to follow SOLID principles.

 #### Communication